If model construction consumes a significant portion of the overall solution process, determining where the bottlenecks are occurring is vital.

 Inefficiencies in data slicing/queries

 For Python programs, the most common reason for bottlenecks in model construction is from using inefficient data queries.
 This is especially true when using Pandas dataframes and methods such as iterrrows, loc, groupby, etc. as well as when making redundant queries to access the same data instead of storing the needed values in a smaller (temporary) data structure.
+For efficient and convenient handling of Pandas dataframes please see: gurobipy-pandas.

 Usage of tupledicts